bobolle/OU/README.md

-Programming assignments written in C.
+Data structures written in C I wrote for school assignment.